-Recently, research projects using the Garden’s facilities have been carried out by staff and students of the University’s Departments of Archaeology, Computer Science, Engineering, Genetics, Geography, Geology, Plant Sciences, Zoology and the Sainsbury Laboratory.
+Recently, research projects using the Garden’s facilities have been carried out by staff and students of the University’s Departments of Archaeology, Architecture, Computer Science, Earth Sciences, Engineering, Geography, Geology, Plant Sciences, Zoology and the Sainsbury Laboratory.
 We have also provided opportunities for research to colleagues from Anglia Ruskin University, the John Innes Centre, Microsoft Research and other universities and research organisations.
 Studies on plants cover a wide spectrum of activities – biophysics, computational biology, developmental biology, ecology, genetics, molecular biology and physiology.
 The landscape of the Garden provides an important resource for students of architecture, while the animal life of the Garden can be readily studied in this protected and diverse environment.

 We welcome the opportunity to collaborate with botanic gardens worldwide and other partner organisations in conservation, as well as with researchers from other universities, horticultural colleges, further education colleges and other research institutions.
 To discuss possible research collaborations, please contact the Director.

 We operate a permit system to allow us to record the research conducted in the Garden.
 To apply for a permit please complete the Contact Form

 Research in the Garden is organised into the following broad themes: plant evolution and systematics, and conservation and biodiversity.